In case you haven't noticed all the #wanderlust photos populating your Instagram feed, the summer travel season is here!

 Instead, choose a destination and stick to it.
 The thrill of a discount might not be as enticing once you book: About three in four people say they're more likely to save ahead of time for a destination if it's one they most want to visit, rather than choose a destination based on the lowest price (for which they won't save).

-You can also stretch your dollar before you hit your destination by crowdsourcing low-cost recommendations from friends who've visited before, or via social media, blogs and travel sites.
+You can also stretch your dollar before you hit your destination by crowdsourcing low-cost recommendations from friends, or via social media, blogs and travel sites.
 Mapping your trip ahead of time can ensure you skip pricey tourist traps and get to the good stuff on your list, Shapiro adds.

 Most of Us Don't Budget for Vacations